-On May 9, 2008, a federal court jury in the Northern District of Texas found that Glycoproducts International, Inc., formerly Glycobiotics International, Inc., had committed patent infringement on our U.S. Patent No. 7,157,431.
+On July 9, 2008, Magistrate Judge Jeff Kaplan in the U.S. Districut Court for the Northern District of Texas, Dallas Division, issued a Memorandum Opinion finding that Glycoproducts International Inc. (formerly Glycobiotics) infringed both of our patents at issue in the Glycoproducts case (U.S. Patent No. 6,929,807 and U.S. Patent No. 7,157,431).
+A federal court jury had previously found on May 9, 2008 that Glycoproducts had committed patent infringement on our U.S. Patent No. 7,157,431.
 The jury found this infringement was willful, and also ruled in our favor, on all patent validity issues presented to the jury.
-The jury also found that Glycoproducts International, Inc. had committed trademark infringement related to our Ambrotose[®] trademark.
+The jury also found that Glycoproducts had committed trademark infringement related to our Ambrotose® trademark.
+The July 9, 2008 and May 9, 2008 rulings resolve all issues in this case, resulting in our winning on all patent and trademark infringement claims brought against Glycoproducts.
+On August 1, 2008, the Company filed a motion seeking to recover its attorneys' fees and court costs and intends to vigorously prosecute such motion.